Jonah Hill: 2010s

-Seeking more work in independent film, Hill turned down a role as one of the three principals in The Hangover to work with directors Jay Duplass and Mark Duplass in Cyrus (2010).
+After co-starring in Get Him to the Greek with Russell Brand, Hill started seeking more work in independent film.
+He turned down a role as one of the three principals in The Hangover to work with directors Jay Duplass and Mark Duplass in Cyrus (2010).

 In July 2011, he appeared at ESPN's ESPY Awards sporting a much slimmer physique, stating he had lost 40 lbs.
 In November 2011, along with Sam Worthington and Dwight Howard, he starred in commercials for the video game Call of Duty: Modern Warfare 3, making his first appearance with his new look.
 Also in 2011, he created the Fox animated series Allen Gregory with Andrew Mogel and Jarrad Paul.
 It received very negative reviews and was canceled by Fox on January 8, 2012.

 In 2011, Hill starred in Bennett Miller's feature film Moneyball with Brad Pitt and Philip Seymour Hoffman.
 It garnered favorable reviews.
 Critics noted Hill's performance as a departure from his usual comedy roles.
 He received a Golden Globe nomination for Best Performance by an Actor in a Supporting Role in a Motion Picture; and in late January 2012, received his first Oscar nomination for Best Actor in a Supporting Role for the role.

 In 2012, Hill co-starred with Channing Tatum in the film 21 Jump Street.
 It received an 84% rating on Rotten Tomatoes.
+He co-wrote the treatment for the 2012 film 21 Jump Street with screenwriter Michael Bacall.
 Later that year, Hill starred in the film The Watch with Ben Stiller and Vince Vaughn.
+Hill was a co-producer on the movie Brüno and did some writing for Sacha Baron Cohen, who "taught him how to become a better writer".

 In 2011, it was announced that Hill was in talks to appear in Quentin Tarantino's film Django Unchained.
 Citing a possible conflict with his commitment to The Watch, Hill lamented that to act in a Tarantino movie was "the perfect next step" in his career.
 He was able to join the Django Unchained cast in a minor role, and it was released in 2012.
 He was invited to join the Academy of Motion Picture Arts and Sciences in June 2012.